 American Trucking Associations President and CEO Chris Spear commented in a statement that the research “corroborates what many of us have espoused in Washington DC and in every state capital: people are demanding action on transportation investment and the federal fuel tax is the ideal tool for delivering the much needed funding.”

-The entire 63-page and chart-laden report may be downloaded by clicking here.
+The entire 63-page and chart-laden report may be downloaded here.